No matter how lovely the day or how idyllic the beaches, you won’t find crowds at Cayo Costa State Park.

 The sites have drinking water, cold showers and flush toilets.
 A mile away, on the dock side of the island, and easy to reach via the tram that circulates back and forth, you can buy ice, cold sodas and charcoal.

-On our recent visit, highlights included many sightings of osprey including on a nest adjacent to the campground, a dolphin quite close playing in the Cayo Costa boat-dock area, a large living conch shell found in the shallow water, views of several stingrays in the shallow surf plus so many fish jumping in the water they looked like popcorn popping.
+On our visit, highlights included many sightings of osprey including on a nest adjacent to the campground, a dolphin quite close playing in the Cayo Costa boat-dock area, a large living conch shell found in the shallow water, views of several stingrays in the shallow surf plus so many fish jumping in the water they looked like popcorn popping.

-A few suggestions from our recent visit:
+A few suggestions from our several visits over the years:

 - If you are staying in the cabin, don’t bother with air mattresses.
 There are six bunk beds and each has a plastic-covered mattress.